-With both of these in place, your item page will outperform most of your competitors with ease.
+With both of these in place, your item page will easily outperform most of your competitors.

 Slow Customer Service

 This is one of the areas where in-person business still has an advantage over the low-overhead, no-operating hours, no-rent world of e-commerce.
-One of the most common e-commerce concerns and complaints is the poor customer service from doing business with a web page instead of in person.
-If you compound this problem with a slow response to customer questions and concerns, you can end up losing your reputation (and its accompanying income) quickly.
+One of the most common e-commerce concerns and complaints is the need for better customer service from doing business with a web page instead of in person.
+If you compound this problem with a slow response to customer questions and concerns, you can quickly lose your reputation (and its accompanying income).

-To beat this, you don’t need to just be responsive for 24 hours.
+You don’t need to be responsive for 24 hours to beat this.
 You need to be responsive quickly across multiple platforms:

 - Social media